 House of the Dragon is set to premiere sometime in 2022.
-Production for the series is allegedly kicking off in April but no word yet on an episode count.
+Production for the series began in April, but there’s no word yet on an episode count.

-It will air on HBO and stream on HBO Max in the US, which means in Australia it will likely air on the current home of Game of Thrones – Binge or Foxtel.
+It will air on HBO and stream on HBO Max in the US, which means in Australia it will likely air on the current home of Game of Thrones: Foxtel and its streaming service Binge.